HudsonNock/Air-Hockey-Sim/README.md

   The identification process involved:
   1. Splitting the trajectory data into **short path segments**.
   2. For each segment, fitting a small polynomial to obtain the initial conditions.
-  3. Running an optimization over parameters \( a_1, \ldots, b_3 \) to minimize the mean squared error between simulated and measured motion.
+  3. Running an optimization over parameters \( a_1, ..., b_3 \) to minimize the mean squared error between simulated and measured motion.

   Only segments with a strong polynomial fit were used in the optimization.